GENERAL TERMS AND CONDITIONS

 (b) inform the recipient of the Confidential Information that the information released is confidential and, where possible, use its reasonable endeavours to ensure that the information is kept confidential by such recipient; and

-- The rights and obligations of confidentiality set forth in this Section 6 shall survive the termination or expiration of the Agreement and shall remain in force for a period of ten (10) years from the termination or expiry of the Agreement, unless otherwise provided by the applicable law.
+- The rights and obligations of confidentiality set forth in this Section 6 shall survive the termination or expiration of the Agreement and remain in force for a period of five (5) years from the termination or expiry of the Agreement, unless otherwise provided by the applicable law.

 Each Party shall have the right to subcontract its obligations under the Agreement.
-Each Party shall ensure that its subcontractors comply with the confidentiality provisions of this Agreement.
-Each Party shall be liable for the performance of its subcontractors as for its own performance.
+Each Party shall be liable for the acts and omissions of its subcontractors as for its own.
 Upon request, the Provider shall disclose the subcontractors it uses in the provision of the Services to the Company.

 8 PERSONAL DATA